aldelaro5/GC-pokemon-RNG-manipulation-assistant/README.md

 [![Travis CI build Status](https://travis-ci.org/aldelaro5/GC-pokemon-RNG-manipulation-assistant.svg?branch=master)](https://travis-ci.org/aldelaro5/GC-pokemon-RNG-manipulation-assistant)
 [![AppVeyor build status](https://ci.appveyor.com/api/projects/status/3k6v4h3rxl4pjd57/branch/master?svg=true)](https://ci.appveyor.com/project/aldelaro5/gc-pokemon-rng-manipulation-assistant/branch/master)

 A program to aid RTA speedrunners to manipulate the starters in Pokemon Colosseum and Pokemon XD: Gale of Darkness.
-This manipulation involves booting the console after setting its clock, using the random battle feature of each game to find the current seed and hitting the right frame when confirming the trainer name to get the desired starters RNG.
+This manipulation involves using the random battle feature of each game to find the current seed and hitting the right frame when confirming the trainer name to get the desired starters RNG.

 This program allows this manipulation technique to work as it assists the runner into all these steps with user-friendlyness being a priority.
 The goal of having such a method is to reduce the amount of early resets required to start a run and to also open up new possibilities for having better than usual starters as this method makes it easier to see the different possibilities.

 For binary releases of this program, refer to [the "releases" page](https://github.com/aldelaro5/Dolphin-memory-engine/releases) on [the Github repository](https://github.com/aldelaro5/Dolphin-memory-engine).

 ## System requirements
-Any x86_64 based system should work, however, Mac OS will require the use of [Wine](https://www.winehq.org/) as I do not have the necessary tools to build for this OS.
+Any x86_64 based system should work, however Mac OS is unsupported.
 For Windows, you must have the [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://support.microsoft.com/en-ca/help/2977003/the-latest-supported-visual-c-downloads) installed.

 For faster results, a CPU with high parallelism capabilities is recommended.
-This means that this program will benefit _greatly_ from having a CPU that has multiple cores/hreads.
+This means that this program will benefit from having a CPU that has multiple cores/hreads, especially if you are generation a precalculation file.
+Additionally, 500MB of free RAM is recommended (1.5GB if you are generating a precalculation file).

 ## How to Build
 ### Microsoft Windows
 This repository provides a solution file for Visual Studio 2015 and later.
-The Windows SDK Version 10.0.16299.0 (Windows 10 Fall Creators Update) is required*.
+The Windows SDK Version 10.0.16299.0 (Windows 10 Fall Creators Update) is required.

 Before proceeding, ensure the Qt submodule is initialized by running `git submodule update --init` at the repository's root.
 The files should appear at the `Externals\Qt` directory.